chimera-suite/use-case/README.md

 ### Solution

-Before strating it's needed to load in Jena Fuseki the `pizza-fuseki.owl` ontology.
-Go to [http://jena-fuseki:3030](http://localhost:3030), and click on the __manage datasets__ button on the top bar, it is possible to create a ne new __in-memory dataset__, which has to be called `pizzads`.
-Then, you can upload the ontology file located in _/fuseki/init_.
+Before strating it's needed to load the Knowledge Graph in Jena Fuseki.
+Go to [http://jena-fuseki:3030](http://localhost:3030), and click on the `MANAGE DATASET` section on the top bar, it is possible to create a ne new _in-memory dataset_, which has to be called `pizzads`.
+Then, you can __upload__ the ontology file located in `/jena-fuseki/init/pizza-fuseki.owl`.

 Then, for runnig the example is needed to go on the Jupyter web interface.
-Go to [http://jupyter:8888](http://localhost:8888) click on the __upload__ button on the top right to add two notebooks : `notebook_DS.ipyml` and `notebook_BA.ipyml`
+Go to [http://jupyter:8888](http://localhost:8888) and click on the __upload__ button on the top right to add two notebooks : `notebook_DS.ipyml` and `notebook_BA.ipyml`

 Let's start with `notebook_DS.ipyml`.
 This is the notebook that has been created by the Data Scientist team, which have the need of making an anomaly detection anlysis to decide if a pizza cooked by a restaurant is _good_ or _anomalous_.
 In order to perform their analysis, the have created the following __SPARQL query__.